zmb3/spotify/README.md

 Spotify uses OAuth2 for authentication, which typically requires the user to login via a web browser.
 This package includes an `Authenticator` type to handle the details for you.

-Start by getting registering your application at the following page:
+Start by registering your application at the following page:

 https://developer.spotify.com/my-applications/.